Burn Calories Without Torturing Your Joints on Elliptical Trainers

 Affiliate Disclosure: As a Sunny Health & Fitness Affiliate Program participant, I earn commissions on purchases made through links in the post.
 Full disclosure

 Want a serious workout without leaving your house?
 Meet the Sunny SF-E3890 Elliptical.
-The company built this for anyone who wants to get fit, whether just starting or training for that marathon you’ve been dreaming about.
+The company designed this for anyone who wants to get fit, whether they’re just starting or training for the marathon they’ve been dreaming about.

 Niceday CT11 Elliptical